pastorryanhayden/blog/source/_posts/2023-01-06-preaching-rule-3.md

 As a preacher, everything about you communicates a message and everything about you should communicate that you are serious about your message.
 This includes how you talk, how you dress and how you carry yourself.

 You need to imagine that people are always asking the question: "Can I take this person seriously?"
-Looking for any possible excuse to write off what you have to say.
-So don't give them one.
+People are looking for any possible excuse to write off what you have to say.
+So don't give them an easy one by the way you talk, dress and carry yourself.

 I'm old enough that my doctors are starting to be significantly younger than me.
 If I walked into a serious doctor's appointment and the doctor was wearing an anime hoodie and sweatpants, I'd probably turn on my heels and walk right out of there.
 If my lawyer or my accountant couldn't speak without using bad grammar, again, I'm walking right out of there.
 When serious business is happening, I want the people I'm working with to take it seriously.